Skip to main contentScroll Top

 Overview of Wat Mahathat from the south entrance.

-Although it was initially much smaller, it was subsequently enlarged and renovated several times by later kings.
-This is why you can admire several styles of architecture there.
+Although it was much smaller initially, it was subsequently enlarged and renovated several times by later kings.
+This is why several architectural styles can be admired there.

 There you can admire bas-reliefs and stucco decorations.
-Many Buddha statues mark the site, including a whole series around the stupa (chedi) main dating from 1345.
-The latter is topped with a button-shaped point, symbolizing a closed lotus flower.
-It is a rare architectural survivor My byHariponchai, with a pyramidal structure and several floors, including niches housing sculptures.
+Many Buddha statues They mark the site, notably a whole series around the main stupa (chedi) dating from 1345.
+The latter is topped with a bud-shaped spire, symbolizing a closed lotus flower.
+It is a rare survivor of Hariponchai's Mon architecture, with a pyramidal structure and several floors, including niches housing sculptures.

-SIf you look at one of them, you will see a Buddha with a seemingly effeminate appearance.
-It is a typical representation of the time of Sukhothai and we must see an effect of movement there, because it represents the Buddha walking.
+If you look closely at one of them, you will see a Buddha with a seemingly effeminate appearance.
+It is a typical representation from the Sukhothai period and we must see an effect of movement there, because it represents the Buddha walking.

 I will talk about it again later, but it was in this temple that the stele dating from 1292 was found with inscriptions using the first letters of the newly created Thai alphabet.